walquis/git-basics-team-project/thebook/src/common-git-workflows.md

 $ git stash  # Push current work--your index and modified stuff--onto a "stash stack".
 $ git status # Now your workspace is clean (except for files that aren't in git).
-$ git checkout -b someNewBranch   # Or some existing branch [Do the work that has pre-empted you, commit/push/etc, and now return to your story]...
+$ git checkout -b someNewBranch   # Or some existing branch
+# Do the work that has pre-empted you, commit/push/etc, and now return to your story...
 $ git checkout main
 $ git stash pop  # Restore your current work to this workspace
 $ git stash list # See if anything still on the stash stack.
 ```

-## Clean Up Commit History Before Pushing - [git rebase](https://git-scm.com/book/en/v2/Git-Branching-Rebasing){:target="_blank"}
+## Clean Up Commit History Before Pushing - [git rebase](https://git-scm.com/book/en/v2/Git-Branching-Rebasing)

 This is another instance of using git to practice good communication etiquette.
 Nobody wants to see my stumbling around; they just want to see the final draft.